js376/go-blockchain/README.md

-# go-blockchain (ongoing)
+# go-blockchain

 This is a simple blockchain protocol implementation using Golang.

-Documentation and implementation will be updated
+The implementation consists of creating blocks, calculating proof-of-work, and the CLI command-line interface.